Taking your cat or dog overseas? Check whether it can come back to Australia.

 Is your cat or dog eligible to return to Australia?

 Please note that you will need to maintain valid rabies vaccinations and RNAT tests for the entire time your dog or cat is overseas.
-If you don’t do this, your animal will have to meet the mandatory 180 day waiting period overseas following an RNAT test if they have visited any Category 3 or non-approved countries.
+If you don’t do this, your animal will have to meet the mandatory 180 day waiting period overseas following an RNAT test if they have visited any group 3 or non-approved countries.

 The European Union Pet Travel Scheme (PETS), also known as the Pet Passport Scheme, does not apply to cats and dogs being imported or returning to Australia.

-A list of frequently asked questions is available on the website.
+frequently asked questions is available on the website.